Clyde Sukeforth

-Clyde Leroy Sukeforth (November 30, 1901 – September 3, 2000), nicknamed "Sukey", was an American professional baseball catcher, coach, scout and manager.
-He was best known for signing the first black player in the modern era of Major League Baseball (MLB), Jackie Robinson, after Robinson was scouted by Tom Greenwade in the Negro leagues.
+Clyde Leroy Sukeforth (November 30, 1901 – September 3, 2000), nicknamed "Sukey", was an American baseball catcher, coach, scout and manager.
+He was best known for scouting and signing Jackie Robinson, the first black player in the modern era of Major League Baseball (MLB), to the Brooklyn Dodgers, after Robinson was scouted by Tom Greenwade in the Negro leagues.
+He was also instrumental in scouting and acquiring Roberto Clemente for the Pittsburgh Pirates.

+Early life

+Sukeforth was born in Washington, Maine.
+His father Pearle was a dairy farmer who played baseball in his spare time.
+His mother Sarah "Sadie" Sukeforth (née Grinnell).
+Sukeforth also had an older sister named Hazel (b.
+1899).

+He graduated from Coburn Classical Institute, a high school in Waterville, Maine, and later attended Georgetown University for two years where he starred as catcher and left fielder for the Georgetown Hoyas baseball team.

+Baseball career

 Eye injury impaired playing career

-Sukeforth was born in Washington, Maine.
-After two years at Georgetown University, followed by a year in the New England League with the Nashua Millionaires and the Manchester Blue Sox, he was acquired by the Cincinnati Reds in 1926.
+After university, Sukeforth joined the Nashua Millionaires of the New England League and later played for the Manchester Blue Sox.
+He was acquired by the Cincinnati Reds in 1926.

 Sukeforth batted left-handed and threw right-handed, and was listed as 5 ft 10 in tall and 155 lb during his active career.
 He appeared in 486 games over all or parts of ten big-league seasons (1926–34 and 1945), compiling a batting average of .264 with 326 hits, two home runs and 96 runs batted in.

 His best year in the Major Leagues was 1929, when he batted .354 for the Reds with 84 hits in 84 games played.
 Two years later he lost partial sight of his right eye from being hit by a shotgun pellet while bird hunting on November 16.
 He was able to continue his playing career, but his batting suffered, and in 1932 Sukeforth was traded to the Brooklyn Dodgers.
 In mid-1934, the Dodgers sent Sukeforth to the minor leagues, where he became a player-manager in 1936.